South Carolina - Jury Duty Compensation

 |Juror Daily Pay||Travel Reimbursement Per Mile|

 In South Carolina, jurors receive nominal compensation for each day spent at jury selection, or while serving on a jury.
-Jurors can also qualify to receive mileage reimbursement for travel related to their jury duty service.
+While other states provide jurors with mileage reimbursement for travel, this is not available in South Carolina.

 Juror compensation varies heavily per county and additional different payment is allotted to service beyond certain hours.